-If you catch SBT using longline or minor line methods, you are required to complete the e-log for longline methods.
+If you catch SBT using longline or minor line methods, you are required to complete the e-log for line methods.
 To land SBT you must also complete the PT02B Catch Disposal Book as per the instructions contained in the book.
-All e-logs and CDR books can be obtained by contacting Karen Cullen on (02) 6225 5452.
+All e-logs and CDR books can be obtained by contacting DataEntry@afma.gov.au.
 You must also complete additional paperwork specific to SBT (see below).